click on marker for more info and a link to the accommodation

 The Cape Town to Addo Tour is a private South African tour which can start on any date specified by clients.
-The tour explores the South African mother city of Cape Town, before traveling on to the Garden Route town of Knysna and then enjoying a safari experience in the Addo Elephant Park.
+The tour explores the South African mother city of Cape Town, before traveling on to the Garden Route town of Knysna and then enjoying a safari experience in Addo Elephant National Park.

-The spectacular Chapman's Peak drive, cut into the 650m high Chapman's Peak leads the tour through the Town of Noordhoek to the Cape of Good Hope Nature Reserve.
-A botanical and scenic delight the reserve is home to several antelope species as well as a great diversity of flowering plants and birds.
+The spectacular Chapman's Peak drive, cut into the 650m high Chapman's Peak leads the tour through the town of Noordhoek to the Cape of Good Hope Nature Reserve.
+A botanical and scenic delight, the reserve is home to several antelope species as well as a great diversity of flowering plants and birds.
 A highlight is sure to be the walk to the edge of Cape Point, where it is said the stormy waters of the Atlantic are met by the calming influence of the Indian Ocean.
-This Cape which has played such a central role in the tales and legends of the ocean was and remains, an important landmark.The tour traces the Indian Ocean Seaboard on the way back to Cape Town with a visit to Boulders Beach, an attractive secluded haven, which comprises a tumble of huge round rocks on a sandy shore.
-The boulders are ideal vantage points for watching the antics of the colony of mainland-based African penguins.
+This Cape, which has played such a central role in the tales and legends of the ocean, was and remains an important landmark.The tour traces False Bay on the way back to Cape Town and includes a visit to Boulders Beach, an attractive secluded haven which comprises a tumble of huge round rocks on a sandy shore.
+The boulders are ideal vantage points for observing the colony of mainland-based African penguins from.

 Located in one of the most picturesque valleys of the Cape, the town of Franschhoek owes its existence to the first French settlers who worked the Drakenstein Valley.
 Some time is devoted to exploring the town and its memorial to the French Huguenots, set in a lovely garden, before visiting three of the fine wine estates in the valley, which are renowned internationally for the exceptional quality of wines.
 All the noble cultivars and classic styles are on display, from superb whites such as Sauvignon Blanc, Chardonnay, Semillon and Chenin Blanc to the rich reds of Cabernet Sauvignon, Shiraz, Pinot Noir and Merlot.
-During the late afternoon the tour makes its way back to Cape Town.
+During the late afternoon, the tour makes its way back to Cape Town.

-An hour and a half's drive inland from Port Elizabeth brings the tour to the Addo National Park, where an extraordinary assembly of tough drought resistant plants, shrubs and stunted trees combine to produce the famous Addo Bush.
-The original elephant section of the park was proclaimed in 1931, when only eleven elephants remained in the area - today this finely tuned ecosystem is sanctuary to over 350 elephants, 280 Cape buffalo, black rhino, a variety of antelope species, and the unique flightless dung beetle, found almost exclusively in Addo.
-Large parts of the Park are set in the foothills of the Zuurberg Mountains and it is home to no less than five of South Africa's seven vegetation zones, which support a multitude of different species of which the Big Five are the most notable.
+An hour and a half's drive inland from Port Elizabeth brings the tour to Addo National Park, where an extraordinary assembly of tough drought-resistant plants, shrubs and stunted trees combine to produce the famous 'Addo bush'.
+The original elephant section of the park was proclaimed in 1931, when only eleven elephants remained in the area.
+Today, this finely tuned ecosystem is a sanctuary to over 350 elephants, 280 Cape buffalo, black rhino, a variety of antelope species, and the unique flightless dung beetle, found almost exclusively in Addo.
+Large parts of the park are set in the foothills of the Zuurberg Mountains.
+It is home to no less than five of South Africa's seven vegetation zones, which support a multitude of different species of which the Big Five are the most notable.
 The afternoon is devoted to a first game drive accompanied by your experienced guide.